avionschool/rails-base-project/notepad.md

     5. if a user who participated in any conversation is deleted, app gets an error in displaying conversation partners

     6. when attempting to create or update a listing with validation errors; validation errors don't appear

+    7. No button to redirect to home when user is not signed in

 ## minor details to add:
-    1. channel broadcast when item's status is changed
+    1. add channel broadcast when item's status is changed
     2. deleting listing should prompt a verification modal
-    3. in conversation show page, add image avatar in conversation name
+    3. in conversation show page, add main item image in conversation name